manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The Custom Vehicles mod is there to help you build your own custom vehicles, from custom Bikes to custom Cars, Quads, Trucks.
 You can make all-terrain vehicles that can climb small and medium objects, and control the camera distance, and player position/orientation on the vehicle.

+**New:**  All vehicles now have the abillity to go underwater (controlled via XML properties).
+The Beast (Loader) is currently the only vehicle that can destroy and harvest the environment and buildings, but I will make that availlable to all vehicles in the near future...
+You can currently control what gets destroyed and harvested for The Beast, all defined through XML properties.
+You can also set it to harvest to the vehicle storage.

-It contains multiple different examples of already functionnal bikes and cars/trucks.
+The mod contains multiple different examples of already functionnal bikes and cars/trucks.
 It also contains examples of custom vehicle parts.
 Check-out the [**Custom Vehicle Parts section**](#custom-vehicle-parts).
 I will eventually try to make tutorials or youtube vids to help you build your own, if there is enough demand for it.